-M&A transactions in Portugal follow the general principles of Portuguese Civil Law, which allows contracting parties to establish a wide range of clauses, covenants and conditions that they deem convenient, provided that they do not conflict with the law, morals and what is defined as public order.
+M&A transactions in Portugal follow the general principles of Portuguese Civil Law, which allows contracting parties to establish a wide range of clauses, covenants and conditions that the parties deem convenient, provided that they do not conflict with the law.

-The general framework for M&A transactions in Portugal is established by the Portuguese Civil Code, enacted by Decree-Law no. 44/344, 25 November 1666, as amended from time to time ("Civil Code"), the Portuguese Commercial Companies Code, enacted by Decree-Law no. 262/86, 2 September 1986, as amended from time to time ("PCC"), and the Portuguese Security Companies Code, enacted by Decree-Law no. 486/99, 13 November 1999 ("PSC"), along with ancillary legislation and regulations.
-The Civil Code contains the general principles and rules of civil law, widely applicable to M&A transactions and to the relationship between the parties, and the PCC sets out a thorough regime applicable to companies operating in Portugal, ranging from general principles applicable for all companies to specific rules and regulations regarding corporate governance.
-Lastly, the PSC contains the key provisions regarding public companies' transactions and governs the main aspects concerning public takeover bids, as well as the requirements concerning the transfer of a company's shares.
+The general framework for M&A transactions in Portugal is established by the Portuguese Civil Code, enacted by Decree-Law no. 44/344, 25 November 1666, as amended from time to time ("Civil Code"), the Portuguese Companies Code, enacted by Decree-Law no. 262/86, 2 September 1986, as amended from time to time ("PCC"), and the Portuguese Securities Code, enacted by Decree-Law no. 486/99, 13 November 1999, as amended from time to time ("PSC"), along with ancillary legislation and regulations.
+The Civil Code contains the general principles and rules of civil law, widely applicable to M&A transactions and to the relationship between the parties, the PCC sets out the regime applicable to companies operating in Portugal, ranging from general principles applicable to all companies, to specific rules for each type of company and regulations regarding corporate governance.
+Lastly, the PSC contains the key provisions regarding public companies' transactions and governs the main aspects concerning public takeover bids, as well as the requirements concerning the transfer of shares.

-Given the increasing importance of transactions involving corporate restructuring proceedings or even transactions made in insolvency, the Insolvency and Companies Recovery Code ("ICRC"), enacted by Decree-Law no. 53/2004, 18 March 2004, can also be a crucial element when assessing a specific deal.
+For transactions involving corporate restructuring proceedings or companies under insolvency proceedings, the Insolvency and Companies Recovery Code, enacted by Decree-Law no. 53/2004, 18 March 2004, as amended from time to time ("ICRC"), is instrumental.